CheekyGeeks/BankOP/README.md

 ### License

-This project is released under the MIT License, allowing others to use, modify, and distribute the software under specified conditions.
+This project is released under the <b>MIT License</b> , allowing others to use, modify, and distribute the software under specified conditions.

 ### Contribution Guidelines

 Contributions are welcome!
 To contribute:

 Fork the repository.
 Create a new branch ```sh(feature-branch)```.
 Commit your changes.
 Submit a pull request.
 Ensure code quality and write tests for added features before submission.

-##TEAM (CHEEKY GEEKS)
+## TEAM (CHEEKY GEEKS)
 <h4>Abhishek Saxena</h4>
 <h4>Gajendra Pandey</h4>
 <h4>Arpan Bhowmick</h4>